"If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization."

 Applying the dependency inversion principle allows A to call methods on an abstraction that B implements, making it possible for A to call B at runtime, but for B to depend on an interface controlled by A at compile time (thus, inverting the typical compile-time dependency).
 At run time, the flow of program execution remains unchanged, but the introduction of interfaces means that different implementations of these interfaces can easily be plugged in.

 Dependency inversion is a key part of building loosely-coupled applications, since implementation details can be written to depend on and implement higher level abstractions, rather than the other way around.
 The resulting applications are more testable, modular, and maintainable as a result.
 The practice of dependency injection is made possible by following the dependency inversion principle.

 Methods and classes should explicitly require any collaborating objects they need in order to function correctly.
 Class constructors provide an opportunity for classes to identify the things they need in order to be in a valid state and to function properly.
 If you define classes that can be constructed and called, but which will only function properly if certain global or infrastructure components are in place, these classes are being dishonest with their clients.
-The constructor contract is telling the client that it only needs the things specified (possibly nothing if the class is just using a default constructor), but then at runtime it turns out the object really did need something else.
+The constructor contract is telling the client that it only needs the things specified (possibly nothing if the class is just using a parameterless constructor), but then at runtime it turns out the object really did need something else.